LauGasp/Kimera-RTABMap-SLAM-PioneerP3DX-SensorFusion/README.md

 cd /home/catkin_ws/src/Kimera-VIO-ROS/launch
 roslaunch kimera_vio_ros kimera_vio_ros_realsense_new.launch
 ```
-In the launch parameters, the user may specify whether or not to activate the RPGO:
+Once you have the odometry (Poses 3D), you can activate the loop detection (loop closures) of the Kimera-RPGO module with these parameters:
 ```
  <arg name="use_lcd"                 default="true"/>
  <arg name="lcd_no_optimize"         default="false"/>